Altrusa Annual April Shower

 Year eight our shower beneficiary was the Open Door Mission's Residential Home for Women and Children.
 This program will provide transitional housing and support services for homeless students and their moms.
 It is designed to be flexible so that, based on the needs of the family, the families may stay there for 3 months to a year.

 Our April 2018 Shower beneficiary was the Crisis Nursery of Greater Rochester.
 The Crisis Nursery provides temporary care for babies and children during family crisis when the family has no other trusted support.
 The shower was held on April 26th from 5:30pm to 9:00pm, at Parish of the Holy Family Nellis Hall, 250 Coldwater Rd, Rochester.

-A portion of the proceeds from the Gift Basket raffle will be donated to Crisis Nursery of Greater Rochester.
+A portion of the proceeds from the purchased Gift Baskets will be donated to Crisis Nursery of Greater Rochester.
 Our guests were asked to bring an item or two from the wish list for the "Crisis Nursery of Greater Rochester".